 Wrong!
-I already had the first batch of cookies in the oven when I remembered I was suppose to add more lemon!
+I already had the first batch of cookies in the oven when I remembered I was supposed to add more lemon!
 No harm done, I added extra lemon to the remaining batter and while the cookies were a bit stickier to handle, they turned out perfect!
 A little different from my original take on these cookies because I decided to add almond extract instead of vanilla.
-It was well worth it because I find the almond pairs so nicely with the lemon in the cookies.
+It was well worth it because I find almond pairs so nicely with lemon.
 One word of advice: almond extract is very strong (at least to me.)
 Add a bit at first and then if you want more, add more.

-A spin on my lemon cookies, trying out almond extract instead
+A spin on my lemon cookies, trying out almond extract instead!

-- 1/2 cup butter, softened
+- ½ cup butter, room temperature

-- 3/4 cup granulated sugar
+- ¾ cup granulated sugar

-- 1/4 tsp. almond extract
+- ¼ tsp. almond extract

-- 1 egg, room temperature
+- 1 large egg, room temperature

 - 3 tbsp. freshly squeezed lemon juice